eclarrrk/ericclark.dev/_posts/2019-03-08-responsive-typography-mixin.md

 <script src="https://gist.github.com/eclarrrk/ffdf7901b502ee78bd5ee88c3034b672.js?file=using-the-mixin.scss"></script>

-## This mixin works great most of the time
+## Get the most use out of the mixin

-I use this on most elements right away, especially `body` and headings.
+These are places where the mixin is most beneficial:

+### Body

+Using the mixin on the body means all type sized with `em` units will grow and shrink at the same rate between the small and large breakpoints.

+### Headings

+### Spacing
+As type gets larger, the space between elements on the page should grow, as well.
+Using

-## Don't use it for everything
+## It shouldn't be used for everything

 This mixin is not magic.
 You will need to figure out if and how this will work in your site.